How to Write an Abstract for a Lab Report: Useful Info with Samples

 Types of Abstracts - Informative and Descriptive

-According to the University of North Carolina at Chapel Hill, a descriptive abstract only indicates the type of information contained in a work, without presenting any results and conclusions and also without any judgements.
+According to the University of North Carolina at Chapel Hill, a descriptive abstract only indicates the type of information contained in work, without presenting any results and conclusions and also without any judgments.
 Thus, it focuses on research purpose, scope, and methods, essentially introducing readers to the type of content they might expect.
 Due to these reasons, it may look very much like an outline.
 Such abstracts are very short - typically, up to 100 words.

 Most lab report abstracts, at least in exact or natural sciences, are informative (informational) and they can be viewed as short substitutes for works they summarize, which means they cover all important parts of these works, including results, discussions, and even recommendations.
 Thus, it can be stated that an informative piece contains all elements a descriptive one contains.
 It is typically longer, reaching upper limits described earlier, up to 200 words for a lab report.